DungNguyen05/Economic-Agent/README.md

-# Economic Chatbot with Memory
+# Economic Chatbot with Memory and Mattermost Integration

 A Python-based economic chatbot that remembers conversation history and uses Retrieval-Augmented Generation (RAG) to answer questions accurately.
 This system maintains conversational context across interactions while efficiently retrieving relevant information from your knowledge base.
+Now with Mattermost integration!

 ## Key Features